 About Finding Their Way Home

 Why should people read your book?
 The themes in my book are universal in that we’ve all experienced joy, pain, and heartbreak, so readers will be able to identify with many of the characters.
-As I’ve mentioned before, my book also deals with a number of different social issues, and while those issues are not new, we need to maintain an open discussion.
+As I’ve mentioned before, my book also deals with a number of different social issues, and while those issues are not new, we need to keep the discussion going.

 Who will like your book?
 I think people who have experienced the beauty, joy, and sorrow that are all a part of living, will like my book.
 But of course, that’s for the reader to decide.